 Early History of the Gainsfart family

 This web page shows only a small excerpt of our Gainsfart research.
-Another 115 words (8 lines of text) are included under the topic Early Gainsfart History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Gainsfart History in all our PDF Extended History products and printed products wherever possible.

 Gainsfart Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Gainsfart were recorded, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gainsfart family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Gainsfart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gainsfart family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Gainsfart family emigrate to North America: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.